SDU-eScience/UCloud-Courses/Courses/AU/r-studio-demo-course__0000/README.md

 You can overwrite the existing folder by setting the option _Re-download course files_  to `true`.
 This will overwrite the course material files in `/work/class_<module#>` with their newest version from the external GitHub repository.

 >[!NOTE]
->If the mounted course folder containes other files than those being downloaded from the external GitHub repository, these will remain in the folder - even if _Re-download course files_ is set to `true`.
+>If the mounted course folder contains other files than those being downloaded from the external GitHub repository, these will remain in the folder - even if _Re-download course files_ is set to `true`.

 ### Select folders to use (optional)